-Of the total 400 hours of study, 145 hours is devoted to theory (classroom study), 205 hours are allotted to practical work (in both classroom and clinic, by performing beauty services on human hands and manikins), and 50 hours are unassigned for special instructions.
+Of the total 400 hours of study, 145 hours is devoted to theory (classroom study), 205 hours are allotted to practical work (in

 Theory consists of lecture, questioning, discussions, group activities, research assignments, case studies, instructor led demonstration, guest presenters, field trips and special student projects.
 Videos, charts, and graphs are used as instructional aides.
 Theory is evaluated on a regular basis through on-going written tests and oral evaluation techniques, as well as specified level examinations.
 Practical work is evaluated regularly, and consists of instruction to develop skills, complete with demonstrations conducted by instructors and guest presenters.